 Q: I sent you a letter, and you didn’t reply.

-A: I'm sorry.
+A: I don't reply to 99.97% of people.
 My jobs are writing and being a mom.
 Those both take up a lot of time.
 I DO read your letters, but I don’t have the ability to reply to all of them AND be the kind of mother I want to be.
 (I also don't reply to my friends' letters or answer the telephone or watch television.
 My kids come first in every spare minute I have from work.)